apigee/apigee-config-maven-plugin/README.md

     sync   - Delete and recreate.

   -Dapigee.config.dir=<dir>
-     dir containing individual json files.
+     directory containing multi-file format config files.

   -Dapigee.config.exportDir=<dir>
      dir where the dev app keys are exported.
 This is only used for `exportAppKeys` goal.
 The file name is always devAppKeys.json

   # Individual goals
-  You can also work with individual config class using goals directly.
-The available goals are, apiproducts developerapps caches
+  You can also work with an individual config type using the corresponding goal directly.
+The goals available are,

+  apiproducts
+  developerapps
+  caches